janvanzeghbroeck/urban-emoji/README.md

 ## Results

 Below is a proof of concept example of the results, as you can see the crying emoji is most often affiliated with the words above for that group.
-As I add more and more tweets and use different techniques I expect to get further improve the slang definitions for many emojis.
+As I add more and more tweets and use different techniques I expect to get further improve the slang definitions for many more emojis.

 ![Alt text](/figures/results_example.png "Results Example")

 <img src="figures/break_line.png" width=100% height=100%/>

 ## Tech Stack
-Twitter’s API, Python, Pandas, Scikit-Learn, Unicode
+Twitter’s API, Python, Pandas, Scikit-Learn, Unicode, AWS

 <img src="figures/break_line.png" width=100% height=100%/>